Sivakami-vinoth/CICD-Pipeline-Using-DevOps-Tools/README.md

-# CI/CD-Using-DevOps-Tools
+# CI/CD-Pipeline-Using-DevOps-Tools
-Created a Complete CI/CD from Development to Testing to Production using DevOps Tools
+Created a Complete CI/CD Pipeline from Development to Testing to Production using DevOps Tools